codelittinc/engineering-hiring/README.md

 6. Do you have any questions?
 7. Let's start with the technical interview now (goes to the technical interview)
 8. Do you have any questions for me?
 9. Now about the next steps.
-We will discuss your application internally between today and tomorrow, we deciding to move forward ... (next steps for this specific position)
+We will discuss your application internally between today and tomorrow, we deciding to move forward ... (review the next steps inside the position file)
-10. Talk to you soon, bye!
+10. If later on you realize you have another question, please feel free to reach out to us by email.
+Talk to you soon, bye!

 #### What if a candidate asks me something I don't know?

 Often the candidates can throw you offguard by asking a question you don't have an answer for, in cases like that just be honest and tell you don't know _yet_, but that you will get the answer and send to the candidate via email.
 Also, make sure to get the information and don't forget to send that after the call ends.

-### Questions to make

-The goal of the interview is not only to learn about the technical skills of a candidate but also to get to know them in a different light.

-To do that, you can ask them specific questions.
-They are open ones, there is just no right answer, but with them, you can have a better idea of how they behave in a team.

-1. When did you start programming and why?
-2. What was your biggest challenge and how did you overcome it?
-3. If you had to choose between having a project with only you or working with a group, which one would you prefer?
-4. Could you tell me about a time where you received a bad feedback and how you approached it?
-5. Which technologies do you have experience with and what are your thoughts on working with technologies outside of the one you are applying for?

 ### Red flags